Laugarvatnsfjall

 - Gullkista from Miðdalur — a popular extension hike to the rocky outcrop called Gullkista ("Gold Chest"), about 3 km from Miðdalur.
 Worth combining with a Laugarvatnsfjall day if you want more distance.

-From the slopes of Laugarvatnsfjall the panorama opens dramatically: the long, mirror-smooth surface of Lake Laugarvatn, the wisps of geothermal steam rising from the lake shore, the village school buildings, and across to the great Golden Circle peaks beyond — Hekla on a clear day, the icy bulk of Langjökull to the north, and the mountains around Þingvellir to the west.
-From higher on the ridge you can pick out neighbouring fells including Búrfell, Bjarnarfell and Lyngdalsheiði.
+Even from low on the slopes the view earns its keep: the mirror-smooth surface of Lake Laugarvatn, wisps of geothermal steam drifting off the shore, the village laid out below, and the big Golden Circle peaks beyond — Hekla on a clear day, the icy bulk of Langjökull to the north, and the Þingvellir mountains to the west.
+Push a little higher up the ridge and you can pick out neighbouring fells, including Búrfell, Bjarnarfell and Lyngdalsheiði.
+If Búrfell's on your list too, this is the spot to scout it from first.

 Distance from Cabin